Risk Reduction and Prevention

 • Some degree of retinopathy will be present in the majority of patients who have had diabetes for more than ten years.
 A significant number, especially if poorly controlled, will develop retinopathy at an earlier stage.
 Retinopathy may be present in newly diagnosed type 2 diabetic patients.

-• Development of progression of retinopathy can be greatly reduced by good glycaemic control and management of hypertension.
+• Development or progression of retinopathy can be greatly reduced by good glycaemic control and management of hypertension.

 • It is reasonable to aim for a target HbA1c of < 53mmol/mol or 7.0% to limit development and progression of all microvascular complications, including retinopathy.

-• In patients with diabetic retinopathy, retinopathy rapid tightening of glucose control can lead to further deterioration in retinopathy.
-In such patients it is advisable to reduce the blood glucose gradually over a period of months and to refer back to the eye clinic for more regular follow up.
+• In patients with diabetic retinopathy, rapid tightening of glucose control can lead to further deterioration in retinopathy.
+In such patients it is advisable to reduce the blood glucose gradually over a period of months and to refer back to the Eye Clinic for more regular follow up.
 It is known that in the medium and long term there are benefits in improving the blood glucose.

 • Treatment is indicated for proliferative diabetic retinopathy and maculopathy.
 This is usually argon laser treatment but sometimes intra-vitreal injections of an anti-VegF drug.
 Treatment is more likely to be effective in the early stages of retinopathy, which can be asymptomatic.
 Screening for retinopathy is therefore vital.